kaiohenricunha/kaiohenricunha/README.md

 Solves a real production failure mode previously without an upstream fix.

 → [Why Istio's Metrics Merging Breaks in Multi-Container Pods — and How to Fix It](https://dev.to/kaiohenricunha/why-istios-metrics-merging-breaks-in-multi-container-pods-and-how-to-fix-it-3l6f)

 ---

-## What I'm Thinking About

-- **Multi-cluster Istio at production scale** — service mesh as platform primitive, not just sidecar config
-- **Crossplane vs Terraform for tenant-facing platform APIs** — when each wins, where the seams should be
-- **Agentic CLI governance** — what dotbabel solves and what still doesn't have a good answer
-- **Observability cost vs cardinality tradeoffs in Thanos at scale** — retention strategies, downsampling, the FinOps angle

----